 A full-time student is defined as one taking 12 or more credit hours per semester.
-No student shall carry a credit-hour load in excess of 18 in any one semester unless approved by the Vice President for Academic Affairs and the Vice President for Student Affairs.
-Permission forms to take in excess of 18 credits are available in the Registrar's Office, Student Affairs Office, on the Portal, or from academic advisors.
+No student shall carry a credit-hour load in excess of 18 in any one semester unless approved by the Vice President for Academic Affairs and the Advising Center Advisor.
+Permission forms to take in excess of 18 credits are available in the Registrar's Office, Student Affairs Office, on the Portal.